Tinnci/mnemonicorum/README.md

 2. **Select a category** from the home screen (e.g., Calculus, Trigonometry)
 3. **Choose a formula set** within the category
 4. **Start practicing** with interactive exercises
+5. **Use the formula overview** to search and filter all available formulas

 ### Exercise Types